 Accredited Assessor

 This is an entity which, organizationally and in terms of the competence of named personnel, has demonstrated to the ARB that it meets the required knowledge and skill qualifications set by the KIAF (as described in the KIAF’s applicable documented procedures etc.).
-Upon such demonstration it is granted Accreditation by the KIBoD.
+Upon such demonstration it is granted Accreditation by the KI Executive Director.
 Accredited Assessors must establish a formal contractual arrangement with Kantara Initiative [through the Trademark License Agreement (TMLA)] but the legal/contractual basis on which they contract with the CSP they assess is outside the scope of the KIAF.

 A grant of Accreditation is valid for three years, with annual reviews taking place in the two intervening years.